Harbormaster-AI/techstacks/Apollo/README.md

 **Create a New Service**

 You next have to create a service within your account.
 When the service is created, you will be provided with an Apollo Engine API key of the form: _service:xxxxxxxxxx-9999:uygR3DDPKQ8EsexaUaPfVg_.
-You will need to provide this the engine-api-key input parameter to realMethods in order for it to be applied within the generated application files.
+You will need to provide this the engine-api-key input parameter to Harbormaster in order for it to be applied within the generated application files.

 Also, apply the name of the service service as another input parameter.
 This is the text between the 2 colons (:) of the the engine-api-key